bergesinstitute/graf-method/book-2-unit-4.md

     el problema - the problem

-    el programa - the program
+    el programa - the program / the show

 > *Problema* and *programa* are both masculine!